duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_05_part_preliminaries/60_docker_basics.md

 If you want to look into the heart and soul of your images, you can use the commands `docker image history` and `docker image inspect` to get a detailed view.

-TODO: Add information on how to change the storage place for images

 ### Working with containers

 Containers are the run-time equivalent of images.
 When you want to start a container, Docker picks up the image you specify, creates a file system from its layers, attaches all devices and directories you want, "boots" it up, sets up the environment up and starts a pre-determined process in this container.
 All that magic happens with you running a single command: `docker run`.
 You don't even need to have pulled the image beforehand, if Docker can't find it locally, it will look for it on DockerHub.
 Here's a simple example: